wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 After the named pipe is created, the plugin can then connect it by calling `open()`, with the permission being `O_RDONLY`.
 The operation system will block the call with `O_RDONLY` permission until a writer has connected, so no extra synchronization is required here.
+The writer process, on the other hand, just connects to the named pipe by calling `open()` with the permission being `O_WRONLY`.
+Once the writer process has connected, both processes can proceed.

+On the QEMU side, the next step is to redirect stdin to the named pipe.
+We first call `dup()` on `STDIN_FILENO` to create a backup file descriptor that refers to the original `stdin` file structure, such that we can restore `stdin` as the input channel as needed.
+The backup descriptor is stored elsewhere for later restoration.
+Then we call `dup2()` with `oldfd` being the named pipe's file descriptor, and `newfd` being `STDIN_FILENO`.
+After this call returns, all QEMU's input will be read from the named pipe, rather than from the host terminal.